6 Step Process For Ethical Decision Making: A Guide with Examples

 When making tough decisions, it’s important to focus on the long-term impact of your choice.
 This means considering the potential consequences of each decision, both in the short-term and over the long-term, and making choices that will positively impact your team and company over time.
 Focusing on long-term thinking can ensure that your decisions are sustainable and will have a lasting impact.

-Tips for making tough decisions
+Tips for making Tough Decisions

 • Gather Information: To make an informed decision, gathering as much relevant information as possible is important.
 This could involve researching the situation, talking to experts, or getting input from team members.